TARGENE/targene-pipeline/docs/src/examples/phewas.md

 The `estimands` section is set to include Average Treatment Effects (`ATE`) which correspond to single variant effects.
 Because there are 3 variants in the `variants` section, 3 PheWAS will actually be run in paralllel.
 These will be run for all traits in the `UKB_CONFIG` that are not in the `outcome_extra_covariates` section.

 !!! note "Note on variant IDs"
     The variant IDs must match the IDs of your BGEN files.
-Here they are identified by chr:pos:ref:alt as but in your case it may be via the rsID.
+Here they are identified by chr:pos:ref:alt but in your files it may be via the rsID.
+If this is the case, multi-allelic variants are currently not supported.

 The `nextflow.config` file for this study is: